What is Cat Spraying?

-Feline Spraying (also called marking) is a cat depositing a small amount of urine on vertical surfaces, such as furniture, doorways and walls.
-The spraying cat may be seen to back into the area, the tail may quiver, and with little or no crouching the cat sprays the urine.
+Feline Spraying also called marking, is a cat depositing a small amount of urine on vertical surfaces, such as furniture, doorways and walls.
+The spraying cat may be seen to back into the area, the tail may quiver, and the cat sprays the urine with little or no crouching.

-Un-neutered male cats will usually start urine spraying behavior once they reach sexual maturity.
+Un-neutered male cats will usually start urine-spraying behaviour once they reach sexual maturity.

-The age at which a tom cat sexually matures can vary greatly but in general it occurs between 5 and 12 months.
+The age at which a tom cat sexually matures can vary greatly, but generally, it occurs between 5 and 12 months.
 Many factors can affect at which age a male cat starts spraying.
-Male cats in multi-cat households or in close proximity to other cats are more likely to spray at a younger age.
+Male cats in multi-cat households or near other cats are more likely to spray at a younger age.

-Spraying is territorial and can also be stress related.
+Spraying is usually a territorial behaviour but can also be a stress-related phenomenon.
 Neutering or spaying a kitten at an early age can prevent spraying problems in the future.
 Your veterinarian will advise you on the best age to neuter your kitten.

-Multi-cat households usually have a far greater problem with spraying than single cat households.
+Multi-cat households usually have a more significant problem with spraying than single-cat households.
 Overcrowding of cats will often result in problems with territory marking.

 Here are some questions to ask yourself.
 These could be reasons your cat may be stressed and has begun spraying.

-4. Could your cat be a victim of a neighborhood cat that is coming into your yard?
+- Could your cat be a victim of a neighbourhood cat coming into your yard?

-8. Has the layout of your house or yard changed in any way that may be affecting the cat.
+- Has the layout of your house or yard changed in any way that may affect the cat?

-10. Have you changed your cat's litter brand or changed it's litter tray?
+- Have you changed your cat’s litter brand or litter tray?

-No, all cats, male or female, neutered or not, may spray, however, urine marking is most common in un-neutered male cats.
+All cats, male or female, neutered or not, may spray.
+However, urine marking is most common in unneutered male cats.
 It is not usual for female cats to spray, but it can happen if she is in heat and leaving her scent to attract a male cat.
-It can also be a problem when there is overcrowding of cats in a household.
+It can also be a problem when cats are overcrowded in a household.

 When an intact male sprays urine, it will have the characteristic tom cat smell that is very strong and unmistakable.

-There are several approaches you can take but not all may work for your situation.
+Several approaches you can take, but not all may work for your situation.
+These include:

 Castration of males or spaying of females can reduce the cat’s motivation for spraying.

-Anti anxiety drugs are available from your vet which may be used in preventing your cat from spraying.
-Discuss the use of drugs with your veterinarian.
+Anti-anxiety drugs from your vet may be used to prevent your cat from spraying.
+Discuss the use of medications with your veterinarian.

-Clomicalm and valium are drugs available only from Veterinarians and are used for treating spraying problems in cats.
-Some cat owners report that their cats lose their personality and become zombies when on anti anxiety drugs.
+Clomicalm and valium are available only from Veterinarians and are used for treating cat spraying problems.
+Some cat owners report that their cats lose their personality and become zombies when on anti-anxiety drugs.

 Friendly Pheromone diffusers and sprays.

-Feliway®, pheromone products offer a solution to help manage unwanted, stress-related behaviors in cats.
-This therapy works by spraying a 'friendly' pheromone in places where your cat sprays.
-Also available are plug in diffusers.
-These pheromones pacify cats who are spraying urine around the house.
+Feliway®, pheromone products offer a solution to help manage unwanted, stress-related behaviours in cats.
+This therapy works by spraying a ‘friendly’ pheromone in places where your cat sprays.
+Also available are plug-in diffusers.
+These pheromones pacify cats who spray urine around the house.

-If you have the problem with your cat spraying in one particular area then a repellant called SSScat might work for you.
+If you have a problem with your cat spraying in one area, a repellant called SSScat might work for you.
 SSSCAT ™ has two elements: a motion detector and an aerosol can.
-It will detect the cat's motion and will release a harmless spray that will deter your cat from frequenting this area.
-Once this is repeated a few times, the SSSCAT will keep the cat away from unwanted areas.
+It will detect the cat’s motion and release a harmless spray that will deter your cat from frequenting this area.
+Once repeated a few times, the SSSCAT will keep the cat away from unwanted areas.
 See this video of SSScat in action.

-Clean up all areas where the cat has previously sprayed as the scent can trigger them to spray again in the same area.
-First wash all surfaces that have been sprayed with cat urine with a laundry detergent containing enzymes.
-Then mix up 50% white vinegar and 50% water in a spray bottle and spray the area well with the vinegar solution to discourage the cat spraying urine in the same place again.
+Clean up all areas where the cat has previously sprayed, as the scent can trigger them to spray again in the same place.
+First, wash all surfaces that have been sprayed with cat urine with a laundry detergent containing enzymes.
+Then mix up 50% white vinegar and 50% water in a spray bottle and spray the area well with the vinegar solution to discourage the cat from spraying urine in the same place again.